the-sett/elm-pretty-printer/README.md

 under Elm.
 Occassionally an exponential blow-up can happen if the `softline` function is not used carefully.
 Plase raise a GitHub issue on this if it is not performing well enough for you.

+# Syntax Highlighting and rendering to HTML

+The `Pretty.Renderer` module allows for finer control over how the output is produced.

+This requires a `Renderer` specification to be set up that provides call-back functions that will be used when tagged strings in the document are encountered, and also at line ends.

+This is left folded over the output using whatever accumulator type you need in order to transform the output.